 This means that all the previous transactions are re-visited, and any of the changes made in the accounting methodology is noted.
 Any amendment or variation in the method will provide a strong indication of a fraud being committed.
 The auditor must ask for supporting documents as to why were the changes required.

 This would also require the auditor to have a look at the cash flow and the working capital cycle of the business.

 This means that someone in the company sees the fraud or the illegal activity happening in the company and informs the upper management of the said fraud.
 Uncovering a scam based on a tip is one of the most common methods of detecting fraud in a company.
 According to the ACFE, around 40% of the fraud cases come to the notice of the management via whistleblowing.

 The management of the company should conduct periodic and sudden reviews of the working and the financial statements of the company.
 Having internal control programs and internal investigations will be a very effective method of catching any fraudulent activity and curbing any such further business in the company.

-If it is feasible for the company, a certified external auditor can be hired who will have a very detailed look of the working of your company and will help you to form company policies which would shun any such activity in the future.
+If it is feasible for the company, a certified external auditor can be hired who will have a very detailed look at the working of your company and will help you to form company policies that would shun any such activity in the future.